Board and Volunteers

 THE FEARLESS BOARD

-Jane Hodges founded and volunteer-directs the residency program at Mineral School and splits her time between Seattle and Mineral.
-A journalist, book author (Rent vs. Own), and creative writer, her work marries those interests.
-A graduate of Dartmouth (BA) and Sarah Lawrence College (MFA), she served two years on Lit Crawl Seattle‘s board.
-She finished University of Washington’s nonprofit management certificate in 2014 and served on the Road to Rainier Scenic Byway Committee.
+Jane Hodges founded and directs the residency program at Mineral School and splits time between Seattle and Mineral.
+A journalist, book author (Rent vs. Own, Chronicle Books), and creative writer, she served two years on Lit Crawl Seattle‘s board and has worked as a contract grant editor and communications consultant for arts and education nonprofits.
+She’s a graduate of Dartmouth (BA), Sarah Lawrence (MFA), and University of Washington’s nonprofit management certificate program (2014).

 Behind every voting board is another board full of people who are smart, generous, and amazing.
-This group of stellar folks volunteers, advises us, runs key projects, spreads our news, hides the recipe to our secret sauce, and answers our calls.
-We’ll add more names to this list in 2018.
+This group of stellar folks volunteers, advises us, runs key projects, spreads our news, hides the recipe to our secret sauce, answers our calls, and oftentimes sat on the board for a spell.

 Kirsten Anderson, painter and art teacher, Ashford, WA